aragon/aragon-wiki/docs/ecosystem/grant-programs/flock/Proposal guide.md

 *In a structured way, the applicant team is invited to provide links to materials that can support its Flock application. **This should include a risk assessment document**, where the Flock team details the main challenges and risks tied to its proposal.*

 *These can also be links to projects, references, or any material judged relevant.*

-### [Aragon Association signature field]

-*In order to be submitted to the Community Review stage of the AGP process, the above application must satisfy the Flock track AGP timeline.
-Its scope and structure must also match the way the Flock program operates.*

-*If so, the Aragon Association will create a pull request containing PGP signature signing:*
-- *a GitHub link to the specific commit height of the application*
-- *a SHA-256 hash of the raw application text at the time of approval*